INTERNET CORRESPONDENCE MEDICAL SCHOOLS and Questionable Schools

 They appear to be placing 'schools' in other places and intend to

-raised in India, the home country of the ownership of this school.
+issue medical degrees from IUHS's location...rather complex issues are being raised in India, the home country of the ownership of this school.

-doesn't exist.
+http://www.stluke.edu/ Read this memo from the govt. of Liberia saying the school doesn't exist.
 "As regards the St. Luke Medical College, evidence also shows that no such college exists in Liberia ; therefore, it cannot claim to have obtained accreditation from the Commission.
 The Commission also nullifies the existence of such an institution in Liberia , until such time as all pertinent requirements as noted above are met.
 It therefore goes without saying that similar notice is being sent our to all institutions which are making claims similar to St. Regis and St. Luke that have not met the requirements as herein noted. "

 http://www.e-oum.net/ Here these 2 interviews by Australian radio about this